ilihack/openLRSng-configurator/README.md

 How to use
 -----------
-You can find the openLRSng - Configurator icon in your application tab "Apps"
+You can find the openLRSng gitsly - Configurator icon in your application tab "Apps"

 Developers
 ----------